lewoudar/configuror/README.md

 ### Other usages

-Since `Config` object is a dict-like object, you can pass arbitrary keywords arguments to initialize default values.
+Since `Config` object is a dict-like object, you can pass arbitrary keyword arguments to initialize default values.

 ```python
 from configuror import Config